 Don’t overload yourself – studies show that 6 tasks is the maximum you can achieve in one day!

-And if you have a day job remember that you probably don’t have as many hours in the day as you think you do so maybe 1-2 tasks a day is a reasonable amount to start with.
+If you have a day job, remember that you probably don’t have as many hours in the day as you think you do, so start with 1-2 tasks a day.

 Episode Action Sheet: